 First thing I noticed about the iPhone 5 was just how much faster everything

 was.
-It will load a web page on a 3G signal as fast as my HTC did on
+It will load a web page on a 3G signal as fast as my HTC did on WiFi, as

-on the subject of signals, this phone will get a signal in places that my HTC never did, 3G
+of signals, this phone will get a signal in places that my HTC never did, 3G

 is picked up in far more places.

 Everything about this phone is slicker, screen responsiveness is great, music

 is superb quality and camera pictures sharp.